denismitr/lemon/docs/searching.md

-# Iterating, searching and filtering
+# Iterating, searching, filtering and counting documents in LemonDB

 ## Scan iterates over records with or without filter
 ### Example of scanning all entries